Machinery of government - guidance and information

 State Services Commissioner's function

-The State Services Commissioner's machinery of government function is set out in section 6(a) of the State Sector Act as follows:
+The State Services Commissioner’s machinery of government function is set out in section 6(b) of the State Sector Act as follows:

-The principal functions of the Commissioner are -
+For the purposes of carrying out the Commissioner's role, the principal functions of the Commissioner are to -

-(i) the allocation of functions to and between Departments and other agencies
+(i) the allocation and transfer of functions and powers; and

 Staff in government departments should consult SSC at an early stage whenever machinery of government changes are being considered.
 SSC must be consulted on Cabinet papers that contain machinery of government advice (see CabGuide, http://cabguide.cabinetoffice.govt.nz).